Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) can solve long horizon control tasks with continuous state-action spaces in robotics \cite{lillicrap2015ddpg, levine2015deepvisuo, schulman2017proximal}, such as locomotion \cite{hwangbo2019learning}, manipulation \cite{akkaya2019solving}, or human-robot interaction \cite{christen2019}.
+Reinforcement learning (RL) can solve long horizon control tasks with continuous state-action spaces in robotics \cite{lillicrap2015ddpg, levine2015deepvisuo, schulman2017proximal}, such as robot manipulation \cite{vulin2021} or human-robot interaction \cite{christen2019}.
 However, tasks that involve extended planning and sparse rewards still pose many challenges in successfully reasoning over long horizons and in achieving generalization from training to different test environments.
-Therefore, hierarchical reinforcement learning (HRL) splits the decision making problem into several subtasks at different levels of abstraction \cite{sutton1999tempabstr, andre2002funcabstrac}, often learned separately via curriculum learning \cite{frans2017meathierarchy,florensa2017stochierarchic, bacon2016optioncritic, sasha2017fun}, or end-to-end via off-policy and goal-conditioning \cite{levy2018hierarchical, nachum2018data, nachum2018nearoptimal}.
+Therefore, hierarchical reinforcement learning (HRL) splits the decision making problem into several subtasks at different levels of abstraction \cite{sutton1999tempabstr, andre2002funcabstrac}, often learned separately via curriculum learning \cite{frans2017meathierarchy, bacon2016optioncritic, sasha2017fun}, or end-to-end via off-policy and goal-conditioning \cite{levy2018hierarchical, nachum2018data, nachum2018nearoptimal}.
 However, these methods share the full-state space across layers, even if low-level control states are not strictly required for planning.
 This limits i) modularity in the sense of transferring higher level policies across different control agents and ii) the ability to generalize to unseen test tasks without retraining.

 In this paper, we study how a more explicit hierarchical task decomposition into local control and global planning tasks can alleviate both issues.
-In particular, we hypothesize that explicit decoupling of the state-action spaces of different layers, whilst providing suitable task-relevant knowledge and efficient means to leverage it, leads to a task decomposition that is beneficial for generalization across agents and environments.
-Thus, we propose a 2-level hierarchy (see Figure \ref{fig:teaser}b) that is suited for continuous control tasks with a 2D-planning component.
+In particular, we hypothesize that explicit decoupling of the state-action spaces of different layers, as is done in robotics \cite{mueller2018}, can be beneficial for end-to-end learned hierarchies.
+More sepcifically, it allows the integration of suitable inductive biases that can be leveraged to achieve generalization across agents and environments.
+Thus, we propose a 2-level hierarchy (see Fig. \ref{fig:hierarchy}) that is suited for continuous control tasks with a 2D-planning component.
 Furthermore, we show in our experiments that planning in 3D is also possible.
 Global environment information is only available to the planning layer, whereas the full internal state of the agent is only accessible by the control layer.
 To leverage the global information, we propose the integration of an efficient, RL-based planner.